ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/machine-learning/supervised-learning/decision-trees.md

 ## Entropy

-Controls how a decision tree decies where to split the data.
+Entropy controls how a decision tree decies where to split the data.
 Entropy is measure of impurity in a bunch of examples.
 Entropy is oposite of purity.

 See this example, the dataset on the right side \(that contains only red X\) has higher purity.